As we struggle with our own impatience, here are great stories of patience in the Bible that will encourage us to keep trusting in Him!

 Moses was rejected by his people when he tried to lead them out of slavery.
 But despite the rejection, he persevered and waited for God’s timing.
 And because of his patience, he was able to lead the Israelites out of slavery and into freedom.

 The story of Moses tells us that every NO that we get just brings us closer to the biggest yes of our lives.

-The Patience of Ruth In Love and Loss
+The Story of Patience in the Bible about Ruth in Love and Loss

 Just like Ruth, the detours and mishaps of our lives can lead us to our breakthrough.
 In love and loss, Ruth kept her eyes on Jesus.
 She focused on Him.
 She pursued Him.
 And along the way, He brought Boaz into her life.

 The Patience of Queen Esther in Pursuing Life’s Purpose

 Queen Esther had to be patient in pursuing her life’s purpose.
 Despite the challenges, she never gave up.
 She learned when to wait and when to act.
 In her waiting, she was not idle.
 She fasted, prayed, and made herself strong in the Lord.
 And because of her patience, she was able to save the lives of her people and fulfill her destiny.

 Has God planted a desire in your heart?
 Or a calling?
 A mission?
 But it seems like the circumstances are not aligned.
 Take heart.
 Ruth’s story is a perfect example of patience in purpose.
 For a seed to grow, it needs time.
 As you wait, prepare.